CourtneyWhy/technical-writing-portfolio/README.md

 ## Articles

 - [Fixing Connectivity Issues with Azure Kubernetes Service (AKS) Clusters](https://github.com/CourtneyWhy/technical-writing-portfolio/blob/main/aks-cluster-connectivity-issues.md): This article provides a step-by-step guide to troubleshooting and resolving common connectivity issues in Azure Kubernetes Service (AKS) clusters, including verifying cluster configurations, checking network connectivity and firewall rules, and ensuring that Kubernetes resources are set up correctly.

+## Using Children's Books to Simplify Learning Complex Topics: A Case Study in Kubernetes

+As a way to improve my understanding of Kubernetes, I decided to take a creative approach and wrote a children's book about it.
+The book was written with the help of ChatGPT and features illustrations created with the help of Midjourney.

+The book was a passion project for me and allowed me to deepen my understanding of Kubernetes while also exploring new avenues for AI and creative expression.
+Learn more about the writing of this book, and download a free copy [Discovering Kubernetes, a Fantastical Journey](placeholder-link](https://theconsciouslykind.com/blogs/blog/creating-a-kubernetes-childrens-book-with-ai-a-journey-of-magic-and-mishaps.md).